 If you've ever taken a look at the packaging on scallops, you might have noticed that they are commonly labeled as either wet or dry.
 Wet scallops have been soaked in a preservative, which causes them to absorb more water.
 As a result, they shrink when cooked and are hard to get a golden crust on.
 The preservative can also make them taste slightly off.

 Dry scallops have not been treated with anything and have a better flavor.
-You should always opt for using dry scallops!
+You should always opt to use dry scallops!

 Pan Seared Scallops